-Monkeys are Jerks
+The Angkor Monkeys are Jerks!

-After witnessing this bad monkey behavior firsthand, I decided to ask some of my favorite travel bloggers about some of their weirdest monkey experiences on the road, and let me tell you: monkeys are jerks!
+After witnessing this bad monkey behavior firsthand, I decided to ask some of my favorite travel writers about some of their weirdest monkey experiences on the road, and let me tell you: monkeys are jerks!
 No fried rice, banana, or iPhone is safe.
 And make sure they don’t pee on you!

 When they Confuse You for a Human Banana

 Contributed by Hannah & Adam Lukaszewicz from Getting Stamped

 When You Learn that Monkeys Can Swim

 I was on a sea canoe excursion outside of Phuket, Thailand with some friends (who photographed the entire encounter) when I first learned that monkeys can swim.
 I remember being so excited to see monkeys in the wild, but then things took a dark turn.

 One of those little bastards swam right up and hopped into my canoe.
 Then that wet monkey sat right next to me and caressed my upper thigh to lull me into a false sense of security.
 As I was trying to take a selfie with my new friend, that jerk reached out and tried to snatch my cell phone.